JacobTews/sql_crypto/full_solutions.md

 ;
 ```

-### Cryptocurrency price/sales/people data (JOINs)

-1. Which top 3 mentors have the most Bitcoin quantity?
+### 5. Which top 3 mentors have the most Bitcoin quantity?

 * Use INNER JOIN
 * Return the first_name of the mentors and sort the output from highest to lowest total_quantity

 ```sql
 WITH quant_cte AS (